|

 Chelsea, Creative Nonfiction, Fourth Genre,

-Kenyon Review, The North American Review, The Paris
+Kenyon Review, Literal, The North American Review, The Paris Review,

-Review, Southwest Review, Tin House and Witness, as
+Southwest Review, Tin House and Witness, as well as

-well as the Los Angeles Times and Wall Street Journal.
+the Los Angeles Times and Wall Street Journal.
+To

-To read some of her work on-line, please click here.
-To read more about her audio-CD, "The
+read some of her work on-line, please click here.

 Other awards include three Lowell Thomas Travel Journalism Awards